instructlab/community/docs/SKILLS_GUIDE.md

 #### Freeform Compositional Skills

 Freeform compositional skills are performative and do **not** require additional context.
-An example of a compositional skill is "talk like a pirate."
+An example of a freeform skill is "talk like a pirate."
 You could provide examples of "pirate-like" speech.
 By providing those examples, you're essentially tickling the latent knowledge of the LLM.
 In our "talk like a pirate" example, you're enabling the LLM to be